PrincetonUniversity/job_defense_shield/docs/setup.md

 This feature is useful when combined with `cron`.
 Specifically, one can receive a daily report showing all of the instances of underutilization across all of the systems.
 More will be said about this later.

-If the email test failed then see the next section about setting up an external SMTP server.
+If the email test failed then see the [Configuration](configuration.md) section for setting up an external SMTP server.

 ## Troubleshooting the Installation